Sathish-1203/fullstack-daily-practice/README.md

 - JavaScript

 ## Goal
-To become a Python Full Stack Developer by building projects and staying consistent.
+To become a Java Full Stack Developer by building projects and staying consistent.

 ## Learning Method
 - Daily practice